 Senior research analyst at Open Philanthropy.
-Doctoral student in philosophy at the University of Oxford.
+Recently finished a doctorate in philosophy at the University of Oxford.
 Opinions my own.

 A few questions about this:

 Re: the Jaynes quote: I'm not sure I've understood the full picture here, but in general, to me it doesn't feel like the central issues here have to do with dependencies on "how the limit is approached," such that requiring that each scenario pin down an "order" solves the problems.
 For example, I think that a lot of what seems strange about Neutrality-violations in these cases is that even if we pin down an order for each case, the fact that you can re-arrange one into the other makes it seem like they ought to be ethically equivalent.
 Maybe we deny that, and maybe we do so for reasons related to what you're talking about - but it seems like the same bullet.

 "that just indicates that EDT-type reasoning is built into the plausibility of SIA"

 If by this you mean "SIA is only plausible if you accept EDT," then I disagree.
 I think many of the arguments for SIA -- for example, "you should 1/4 on each of tails-mon, tails-tues, heads-mon, and heads-tues in Sleeping Beauty with two wakings each, and then update to being a thirder if you learn you're not in heads-tues," "telekinesis doesn't work," "you should be one-half on not-yet-flipped fair coins," "reference classes aren't a thing," etc -- don't depend on EDT, or even on EDT-ish intuitions.

 you talk about contorting one's epistemology in order to bet a particular way, but what's the alternative?
 If I'm an EDT agent who wants to bet at odds of a third, what is the principled reasoning that leads me to have credence of a half?